ESF Contracts and Maintenance Agreements

 Completing the Forms

-Form A and Form B should be completed for contracts for consulting services in accordance with the following:
+Consultant Forms A and B (Word Forms and instructions) should be completed for contracts for consulting services in accordance with the following:

 Scope of Contract: a general classification of the single category that best fits the predominate nature of the services provided under the contract.

 Employment Category: the specific occupation(s), as listed in the O*NET occupational classification system, which best describe the employees providing services under the contract.(Note: To find a list of occupations access the O*NET database which is available through the Department of Labor on-line at online.onetcenter.org.)

 Number of Employees: the total number of employees in the employment category employed to provide services under the contract during the Report Period, including part time employees and employees of subcontractors.

 Number of hours (to be) worked: for Form A, the total number of hours to be worked, and for Form B, the total number of hours worked during the Report Period by the employees in the employment category.

 Amount Payable under the Contract: the total amount payable or paid by the State to the State contractor under the contract, for work by the employees in the employment category, for services provided during the Report Period.